 Jamaica Cottage Shop - Vermont Cottage

-The Jamaica Cottage Shop has many tiny house kits to choose from, including this one they call Vermont Cottage A. All of their kits are available to buy in several stages of the construction process including just the frame, a DIY kit, and a fully assembled home.
+All of their kits are available to buy in several stages of the construction process including just the frame, a DIY kit, and a fully assembled home.
 Each item that comes in the tiny house kit package is color-coded and numbered, making the construction process simple.
-Little or no building experience is needed to put these homes together, as their Domenic Mangano insists that anyone with a hammer can get it done.
+Little or no building experience is needed to put these kit homes together, as their Domenic Mangano insists that anyone with a hammer can get it done.

-This one-room cabin features high ceilings, an open floor plan, a loft, and a small porch.
-It can be built with the intent to use it as a guest house, children’s playhouse, or for full-time living.
-Their website has an easy to use calculator that can give you an idea of all of the customization options you have as well as their price.
+This one-room cabin features high ceilings, an open floor plan, a loft, and a small covered porch.
+It can be built with the intent to use it as a guest house, art studio, children’s playhouse, yoga studio, or for full-time living with enough extra space.
+Their website has an easy-to-use calculator that can give you an idea of all of the customization options you have as well as their price.

 The Jamaica Cottage Shop makes tiny house living a breeze with the various DIY kits they have available.
 Here are the details on their Vermont Cottage A package: